DiegoPomares/bitter/readme.md

-# ⚠️ Work in progress ⚠️
+# Bitter

-This is a MicroPython application that provides an HTTP API to control GPIO ports remotely.
+Bitter is a MicroPython application that provides an HTTP API to control GPIO ports remotely.

 ## Requirements